 Why scientists should keep changing their minds

 As we’ve discussed in a previous blog, many members of the general public don’t really understand science.
 Too many people see it as a collection of immutable—and usually boring—facts.
+And some can’t easily distinguish between science and magic.

 But science is really a way of thinking about the world.
 The scientific method is a way of figuring out how the world works.
 Rather than a static collection of facts, science is constantly evolving as we learn.